6th Senedd

 This is a list of members of the Senedd elected to the sixth Senedd at the 2021 election.
-There are a total of 60 members elected, 40 were elected from first past the post constituencies with a further 20 members being returned from five regions, each electing four members through mixed-member proportional representation.
+There were a total of 60 members elected, 40 were elected from first past the post constituencies with a further 20 members being returned from five regions, each electing four members through mixed-member proportional representation.
 In between elections, members of the legislature may not necessarily be of the same party or the same candidate elected in 2021.